TerabyteTiger/gridsome-airtable-starter/README.md

 3. `gridsome develop` to start a local dev server at `http://localhost:8080`
 4. Happy coding 🎉💻

-## Configure your Airtable connection
+## Configure your Airtable connection for your first table

 Inside your `gridsome.config.js` file, you'll see the following: